rossberg/wasm/README.md

 ## Core Language vs External Language

-The implementation tries to separate the concern of what is the language from what is its external encoding.
-In that spirit, the actual AST is made regular and minimal, while certain abbreviations are considered "syntactic sugar" of an external representation optimised for compactness.
+The implementation tries to separate the concern of what is the language (and its semantics) from what is its external encoding.
+In that spirit, the actual AST is regular and minimal, while certain abbreviations are considered "syntactic sugar" of an external representation optimised for compactness.

 For example, `if` always has an else-branch in the AST, but in the external format an else-less conditional is allowed as an abbreviation for one with `nop`.
-Simlarly, blocks can sometimes be left implicit in the S-expression format.
+Simlarly, blocks can sometimes be left implicit in sub-expressions.
 Furthermore, fallthru is a flag on each `switch` arm in the AST, but an explicit "opcode" in the external form.

 Here, the external format is S-expressions, but similar considerations would apply to a binary encoding.
-That is, there would be codes for certain abbreviations, but these are just a coding concern.
+That is, there would be codes for certain abbreviations, but these are just a matter of the encoding.

 ## Internal Syntax